Gruppo Riva

-Riva Forni Electrici S.p.A. is a major Italian steel producer.
+Riva Group is a major Italian steel producer.
 Riva is a privately held company, the whole shareholders' equity being held by the Riva family.
+As of 2022, it ranks 69th in the global ranking of steel producers compiled by the World Steel Association.
+Riva is the leading European producer of electric arc furnace steel, hence producing based on the reuse of ferrous scrap, following a circular economy approach and with low CO2 emissions.

 History

-Early history

 Riva Acciaio was founded in 1954 in Milan by Adriano and Emilio Riva as an iron scrap trading business.
-In 1957, the first Riva Acciaio mini-mill was built in Caronno Pertusella near Saronno.
+In 1957, the first Riva Acciaio mini-mill was built in Caronno Pertusella near Milan.
 A few years later, this plant became the first steelworks in Italy to use continuous casting, in partnership with steel plant engineer Danieli.
 In the 1960s, Riva expanded in Italy by purchasing smaller rivals.
+Since the installation of the first continuous casting machine in 1964, it has consistently invested in technological innovation to produce steel using electric arc furnaces, starting from ferrous scrap.
+This approach is aligned with circular economy principles and aims at reducing CO2 emissions, emphasizing the infinite recyclability of steel.
+In this regard, in 2022, the Riva Group acquired eight collection and crushing sites for ferrous materials, establishing the Trentetrois company.